Written by 5:25 pm All Guides, Guides

 Pounds per Square Inch (PSI)

-The pressure exerted by the water flowing out of the pressure washer is measured in PSI.
-A higher PSI indicates more water pressure, which may result in the use of more water.
+The force exerted by the water flowing out of the pressure washer is measured in PSI.
+A higher PSI indicates more water pressure, which may result in quicker cleaning.

 However, higher pressure equals faster and more efficient cleaning, so striking a balance between water usage and cleaning efficiency is critical.